 The probability that this inequality~\eqref{eqn:post-chernoff} does not hold is estimated from above by~\eqref{eqn:chernoff}.
 Here we have that $\mu\ge 2n$ so the right-hand side of~\eqref{eqn:chernoff} is~$e^{-n/4}$. \end{proof}

-We proceed to Theorem~\ref{thm:las-vegas}, which summarizes all the good properties of algorithm \textsc{Beep-Naming-LV}, in particular that the algorithm is Las Vegas.
-In the proof, we model executions of the algorithm as that of the ball process starting with $n$ balls.
-The main difference between the ball process and the algorithm is that collisions of balls in bins are detected with certainty, by the specification of the process, while in the algorithm collisions between tentative names might be overlooked with some positive probability.
+We proceed to Theorem~\ref{thm:las-vegas}, which summarizes the desired properties of algorithm \textsc{Beep-Naming-LV}, in particular that it is Las Vegas.
+In the proof, we model an execution of the algorithm as the ball process that starts with $n$ balls.
+The main difference between the ball process and the algorithm is that collisions of balls in bins in the ball process are detected with certainty, by the specification of the process, while collisions between tentative names in the algorithm's execution might not be detected with some positive probability.

-\begin{theorem} Algorithm \textsc{Beep-Naming-LV}, for any $\beta>0$, terminates almost surely and there is no error when it terminates.
-For each $a>0$, there exists $\beta>1$ and $c>0$ such that the algorithm assigns unique names, works in time at most~$c n\lg n$, and uses at most $c n\lg n$ random bits, all these properties holding with probability at least $1-n^{-a}$, for sufficiently large~$n$. \end{theorem}
+\begin{theorem} Algorithm \textsc{Beep-Naming-LV}, for each $\beta>0$, terminates almost surely and there is no error when it terminates.
+For each $a>0$, there exists $\beta>1$ and $c>0$ such that the algorithm assigns unique names, works in time at most~$c n\lg n$, and uses at most $c n\lg n$ random bits, all these properties holding with the probability that is at least $1-n^{-a}$, for sufficiently large~$n$. \end{theorem}

 \begin{proof} Consider an iteration of the main repeat-loop.
 An error can occur in this iteration only when there is a collision that is not detected by procedure \textsc{Detect-Collision} in none of its $\beta \lg n$ calls.
 Such an error results in duplicate names, so that the number of assigned different names is smaller than~$n$.
 The maximum name assigned in an iteration is the value of the variable \texttt{counter}, which has the same value at each station.
 The algorithm terminates by having an iteration that produces \texttt{counter} $= n$, but then there are no repetitions among the names, and so there is no error.